Jeff does a thorough job

 2).
 One of the toughest things about this test is at the very

 beginning it'll say START across most of the TV screen.
 And those cones come up fast.
 We're blind!
 This makes it

 hard to aim into this first bank.
-The idea is for us to nose the Impala somewhat towards the left, though.
+The idea is to nose the Impala somewhat towards the left.

 4).
-Once you're aimed, simply keep the throttle planted the entire time.
-Do not release it
+Once the car is aimed, simply keep the throttle planted the entire time.
+Do not release it even

 You'll know when you've steeered too hard because those tires will start to squeal.
 Keep these squeals as

 short-lived as possible.
-Little twitches are almost unavoidable, but (again) the more jerks and twitches you make, the
+Occasional twitches are almost unavoidable, but (again) the more jerks and twitches are made,

 An enormous amount of credits is dispensed just for doing this (and other) NASCAR